Paula Penacca

-Paula Andrea Penacca (born 27 April 1981) is an Argentine politician and social activist, who is currently a member of the Argentine Chamber of Deputies elected in the Autonomous City of Buenos Aires since 2019 for the Frente de Todos coalition.
+Paula Andrea Penacca (born 27 April 1981) is an Argentine politician and social activist, who is currently a member of the Argentine Chamber of Deputies.
+She was elected in the Autonomous City of Buenos Aires since 2019, for the Frente de Todos coalition.
 A member of the Justicialist Party and La Cámpora, Penacca previously served as a member of the Buenos Aires City Legislature from 2013 to 2019.

 Early life

 Penacca was born on 27 April 1981 in Zárate, Buenos Aires Province, though she has lived in the City of Buenos Aires since she was 5 years old.
 Her father was a sympathizer of the Radical Civic Union and of Raúl Alfonsín.
 She has stated that the economic hardships her family faced during the 1990s inspired her to become politically active; she began her political involvement in public schools in the villas of Buenos Aires.
 Following the election of Néstor Kirchner as president of Argentina in 2003, Penacca became involved in La Cámpora.

 Later, she would be instrumental in the organization of La Cámpora in Villa 20, in the barrio of Lugano.
 She has also been active in Villa 31.